AIR TRANSPORT AGREEMENT

 Revocation of Authorization

-b. except as provided in Annex 1, substantial ownership and effective control of that airline are not vested in the other Party, nationals of that Party, or both; or
+- substantial ownership and effective control of that airline are not vested in the other Party, the other Party’s nationals, or both; or

-2. Unless immediate action is essential to prevent further noncompliance with subparagraph 1(c) of this Article, the rights established by this Article shall be exercised only after consultation with the other Party.
+- Unless immediate action is essential to prevent further noncompliance with subparagraph 1c of this Article, the rights established by this Article shall be exercised only after consultation with the other Party.